-Activities supported by this program are determined by statute (Indiana Code § 31-40-5-3) and Indiana Criminal Justice Institute (ICJI) policies and procedures.
+Activities supported by this program are determined by statute (IC § 31-40-6 et.
+Seq) and Indiana Criminal Justice Institute (ICJI) policies and procedures.
 If an applicant receives an award, the funded project is bound by the provisions of this solicitation and any other applicable laws, rules, policies, and regulations.
-Funds for this program will be awarded up front, rather than on a reimbursement basis.
+Funds for this program will be awarded on an up front, rather than reimbursement basis.
 Verification of expenses along with verification of payment of expenses must be provided to ICJI on a monthly or quarterly basis.